LottoDapp/lotto-contracts/phat/contracts/lotto_draw/README.md

-# VrfOracle
+# Phat Contract

+The phat contract is an offchain rollup in charge to proceed the messages sent by the ink! smart contract:
+- when a `DrawNumbers` request is sent by the smart contract, the phat contract uses the `pink_extension::vrf` to randomly provide the winning numbers.
+- when a `CheckWinners` request is sent by the smart contract, the phat contract reads the SubQuery indexer to check the winners and send them to ink! smart contract.
+  You can find more information about the communication between ink! smart contract and phat contract [here](https://github.com/Phala-Network/phat-offchain-rollup/).

-The Phat Contract `VrfOracle`, deployed on Phala Network (or testnet):
+The Phat Contract `LottoDrow`, deployed on Phala Network (or testnet):
-1) Listens the requests from the Smart Contract, deployed on Astar Network (or testnet)
+1) Listens the requests from the Smart Contract deployed on Astar Network (or testnet)
-2) Generates a random value between min and max values
+2) If a `DrawNumbers` request is sent, the phat contract uses the `pink_extension::vrf` to randomly provide the winning numbers.
+If a `CheckWinners` request is sent, the phat contract reads the SubQuery indexer to check the winners.
-3) Sends the value to the Smart Contract, deployed on Astar Network (or testnet)
+3) Sends the response to the Smart Contract, deployed on Astar Network (or testnet)

 ## Build